sourav-ganguly/ios-security-testing-how-to/README.md

 * https://www.youtube.com/watch?v=2CKrw7ErzCY&t=3565s

 ## Book must read:
-OWASP Mobile Security Testing Guide is a great book to understand every details and steps about ios pen testing.
-There are so much details and so much to learn.
-A must read.
+OWASP Mobile Security Testing Guide is a  must read for every mobile security tester.
+There are so much details about all kinds of mobile security vulnearabilities.
+On top of that, you can get a very good idea about the underlying technologies that are used in iOS to provide complex app security.

 * https://github.com/OWASP/owasp-mstg